Second St Mary's Church, Warwick: History

 The original plans for this church conformed to the traditional cruciform plan, with the chancel extending almost to the Acacia Street boundary of the property.
 Two lawsuits were held during the construction of the church, firstly over ownership of the rear section of the property and then with the contractors, Kerr and Clark who were sued for breach of contract, making work cease.
 This delayed the building work and meant that the construction of the church, which was eventually finished by day labour, took six years.
 The rear section of the church, including the transepts and the chancel was not completed, and, indeed, remains incomplete in 1995.
 The western wall and shallow chancel were temporarily undertaken in rendered brick.

 Sandstone for the church was obtained from the nearby Yangan quarry and the granite, used in the piers both internally and externally, from Greymare.
 A damp proof course, of sheet lead in asphalt was inserted to all the walls.

 The church was designed in a style described at the time of its construction as a revival of Gothic architecture practiced between 1274 and 1377, or Decorated or Middle Pointed Gothic.
 This is evident in the traceries and mouldings around the church.
 Major departures from this style include the internal nave piers, thought to be of earlier, Norman influence and the entrance porch of the later 15th century pointed Gothic.

 Stained glass windows were the design and manufacture of Messrs RS Exton and Co of Brisbane.
 The supervisor of the stone work was Mr FJ Fuller of Toowoomba, and other building works were supervised by Mr FJ Corbett of Brisbane.
-St Mary's was constructed at a cost of £40,000.
+St Mary's was constructed at a cost of A£40,000.

 When built, St Mary's incorporated electrical lighting, a fine set of stations of the Cross, and a pneumatically blown organ.
 By July 1929 a High Altar and two side altars designed by Dornbusch and Connolly and executed by Messrs F. Williams and Co of Ipswich were made for the church from white Sicilian marble with panes of Red Verona and Verde Antico.
 The following year a pulpit, again designed by the church architects and made by F Williams and Co. was introduced to the sanctuary.

 The church was opened on 21 March 1926 by the Archbishop of Brisbane, James Duhig.
 In 1929 a grotto, a small replica of that at Lourdes, was constructed to the north of the church and this was donated by Mr and Mrs Martin Crane.

 The first church was then used as a school building (and later as a meeting hall).